cylc/cylc-doc/src/glossary.rst

 .. glossary::
    :sorted:

-   suite
+   workflow
-   Cylc suite
+   Cylc workflow
-      A Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.
+      A Cylc workflow is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.

    graph
-      The graph of a :term:`suite<Cylc suite>` refers to the :term:`graph strings<graph string>` contained within the
+      The graph of a :term:`workflow<Cylc workflow>` refers to the :term:`graph strings<graph string>` contained within the
       :cylc:conf:`[scheduling][graph]` section.
 For example the following is, collectively, a graph: